UK manufacturing contraction eases, orders still fall

 “We’ll need to wait for Wednesday’s service sector PMI to firm the picture but, with the temporary factors that boosted growth over the summer unwinding, it seems likely that the economy will contract in the fourth quarter,” said Rob Wood, economist at Berenberg Bank.

-Additional reporting by Li-mei Hoang, Peter Schwartzstein and David Milliken; Editing by Catherine Evans
+Additional reporting by Li-mei Hoang and Peter Schwartzstein; Editing by Catherine Evans